 Understanding How to Use the Guidelines

-The NRC nutrient guidelines for dogs provides a floor which is called minimal requirement (MR) or adequate intake (AI), a window, which is called recommended allowance (RA), and also, sometimes a ceiling, known as, safe upper limit (SUL).
+The NRC nutrient requirements for adult dogs guideline provides a floor which is called minimal requirement (MR) or adequate intake (AI), a window, which is called recommended allowance (RA), and also, sometimes a ceiling, known as, safe upper limit (SUL).

 These guidelines were established based on the findings of focused studies about dogs and it is a report organized into 15 chapters addressing nutrition aspects of dogs and cats and provides requirements tables and feed ingredients information.

 The reason there is a floor, a window, and sometimes a ceiling, is because there is a range of nutrient levels that are safe to work within.

 The Nutrient Requirements Data for Dogs is Sectioned into Tables of Four Categories

 Click or press each tab to view the category & description

 Minimal Requirements (MR): The minimal concentration of a bioavailable nutrient that will support a specific physiological state.